mausch/ReadOnlyCollections/README.md

 This repository contains two projects:

-**ReadOnlyCollectionsInterfaces** is a backport of the new IReadOnly* interfaces, making them available to .NET 2.0 up to .NET 4.6.2
+**ReadOnlyCollectionsInterfaces** is a backport of the new IReadOnly* interfaces, making them available to .NET 2.0 up to .NET 4.6.2 and .NET Standard 1.0+

 The interfaces are: